 What Is the Priority Pass, Anyway?

 In brief, the Priority Pass is a global membership program for airport lounges.
 Rather than being tied to your ticket type or airline status, you get access to any of the lounges in the program regardless of who you fly with.

 Along with a physical membership card, there’s a companion app that lists every available lounge, with descriptions and details on how to find them.
-That app also provides a digital version of your membership card in case you’ve left yours behind — although not every lounge accepts them, many do.
+That app also provides a digital version of your membership card in case you’ve left yours behind.
+Not every lounge accepts them, but many do.

 Where Can You Use It?

-Priority Pass boasts access to “over 900 lounges in 400 cities across 120 countries”.
+Priority Pass boasts access to “over 1300 lounges in more than 600 cities across 148 countries.”
 That number is increasing all the time — my app has updated every month or two, with several more lounges each time.

-Obviously those lounges aren’t evenly spread around the world — there are hundreds in the US and Europe, for instance, but very few in Australia and New Zealand.
-Still, it’s been rare for me to be travelling through a decent-sized airport that doesn’t have at least one lounge, and most of the big ones have two or three different options.
+Obviously those lounges aren’t evenly spread around the world.
+There are hundreds in the US and Europe, for instance, but comparatively few in Australia and New Zealand.
+Still, it’s been rare for me to be traveling through a decent-sized airport that doesn’t have at least one lounge, and most of the big ones have two or three different options.